Saturday, February 7, 2015

 The final process of dissolution of the body happens over varying amounts of time ranging from a short period to many days.
 During this process the body shrinks dramatically eventually down to only bits of hair, toe-finger nails, and possible nasal septum left behind.
 Some saints such as the great Milarepa (1050-1123) and Padmasambhava dissolved entirely into light, leaving no relics behind at all...

 Often masters that attain the Body of Light will return one last time out of compassion for their beloved disciples and give what are known as posthumous teachings, delivered in the form of a last testament.
-Often the master is in the transfigured state on occasion suspended in the sky.
+Often the master is in the transfigured state on occasion suspended in the sky.http://hiddenyogin.com/the-rainbow-body/

-Wisdom Teachings with David Wilcock: [#69] Science and the Mysteries of Tibet (July 2014 - See more at: http://www.gaiamtv.com/video/69-science-and-mysteries-tibet#sthash.ob67eACg.dpuf
+Teachings with David Wilcock: [#69] Science and the Mysteries of Tibet

 Thogal – Translates as “direct crossing” or “leap over”.